Amazon Sets Second ‘Prime Day’ Shopping Event for October: Here’s What to Expect

 Last year’s second Prime Day, dubbed the Prime Early Access Sale, took place on October 11 and 12, and Amazon could be looking at a similar timeframe for this fall’s event.

-Do You Need To Be a Prime Member to Shop Prime Big Deals Day?
+Do You Need To Be a Prime Member to Shop Prime Big Deal Day?

 The short answer: yes.
 While Amazon offers thousands of daily deals online, the best deals are reserved for Prime Members.